versia-pub/server/README.md

 Contributions are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

+## Planned Extra Features

+- Send notifications to moderators when a report is received
+- Email notifications on certain actions

 ## Federation

 > **Warning**: Federation has not been tested outside of automated tests.
 It is not recommended to use this software in production.